 The Company's 2021 Equity and Incentive Compensation Plan (the "2021 Plan") was approved by the Company's stockholders on May 25, 2021 which replaced the 2017 Equity Incentive Plan (the "2017 Plan").
 No further grants will be made under the 2017 Plan, but outstanding awards under the 2017 Plan will continue to be unaffected in accordance with their terms.
 The 2021 Plan permits the granting of stock options with an exercise price equal to or greater than the fair market value of the Company's common stock at the date of the grant, and other stock-based awards, including appreciation rights, restricted stock, restricted stock units, performance shares and dividend equivalents.
 A total of 2.6 million shares of common stock were authorized for issuance.
-As of December 31, 2023, 1.6 million shares remain available for future issuance.
-Stock options granted to employees generally vest equally over a period of four years from the date of the grant.
-Stock awards granted to employees generally vest over a period of three to four years from the date of the grant.
+As of December 31, 2024, 1.3 million shares remain available for future issuance.
+Stock options granted to employees generally vest equally over a period of four years from the date of the grant with a maximum contractual term of ten years from the date of the grant.
+Stock awards granted to employees generally vest over a period of two to four years from the date of the grant.